lit/lit/packages/labs/eleventy-plugin-lit/README.md

 A plugin for [Eleventy](www.11ty.dev) for pre-rendering pages that include Lit web components.
 The components can then be (optionally) hydrated on the client for interactivity.

+## Status

+🚧 `@lit-labs/eleventy-plugin-lit` is part of the Lit Labs set of packages - it is published in order to get feedback on the design and not ready for production.
+Breaking changes are likely to happen frequently. 🚧

 ## Usage

 Call `addPlugin` in your `.eleventy.js` config file to add `eleventy-lit-plugin`.